Welcome to Boevers Elementary School, home of the Boevers Bobcats!

 Our teachers continually seek to learn the best instructional practices for all learners.

 High expectations for every student result in excellent academic achievement.
 At Boevers, we believe in celebrating great students who display exceptional character and academic success every day.
-Our teachers represent more than 450 years of experience, 10 masters degrees and one doctorate.

 George F. Boevers Elementary School